xiaozhuchacha/VCLATactileGlove/README.md

 # VCLATactileGlove
-Code for IROS 2017 Paper: A Glove-based System for Studying Hand-Object Manipulation via Pose and Force Sensing
+Code for IROS 2017 Paper: A Glove-based System for Studying Hand-Object Manipulation via Joint Pose and Force Sensing